 The best part is that there is always another trip coming up.
 There are new people to meet and new food to be experienced and new photos to be taken.
 About the worst, I’ll get back to you when I think of something

-Well, I see myself getting tired of airport terminals after continuous trips month after month but never of being in a new place or driving new roads and different cars
+Well, I see myself getting tired of airport terminals after continuous trips month after month.
+But never of being in a new place or driving new roads and different cars.

 The cover was designed by Mishta Roy.
-She read the manuscript discussed her ideas with me and then I sent her photos from my travels which she used as elements for the cover.
+She read the manuscript.
+Discussed her ideas with me.
+And then I sent her photos from my travels which she used as elements for the cover.

-Milk, tealeaves and sugar.
-And a horribly blackened and battered tea brewing vessel that should have been retired in 1878
+Milk, tea leaves, and sugar.
+And a horribly blackened and battered tea brewing vessel that should have been retired in 1878.

 I want to write one.
 Do you have any ideas?
-If so please do send them to me at email@example.com://www.anureviews.com/hot-tea-guy-rishad-saam-mehta/Hot Tea Across India http://www.anureviews.com/wp-content/uploads/2013/02/Rishad-Mehta-1024x792.jpghttps://www.anureviews.com/wp-content/uploads/2013/02/Rishad-Mehta-150x150.jpgAuthor SpeakAuthor of Hot Tea Across India Rishad Saam Mehta talks about his book and his passion travel: Tell us something about yourself like where did you grow up and what did you study.
-I grew up in Bombay and studied engineering.
-I have a Bachelors degree in Electronic Engineering.
-How did you gravitate towards...Anuradha GoyalAnuradha Goyalanureviews@gmail.comAdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
+If so please do send them to me at >[email protected]<https://www.anureviews.com/hot-tea-guy-rishad-saam-mehta/Hot Tea Across India https://www.anureviews.com/wp-content/uploads/2013/02/Rishad-Mehta-1024x792.jpghttps://www.anureviews.com/wp-content/uploads/2013/02/Rishad-Mehta-150x150.jpgAuthor SpeakAuthor InterviewAuthor of Hot Tea Across India Rishad Saam Mehta talks about his book and his passion travel: Interview with Author Rishad Saam Mehta Tell us something about yourself like where did you grow up and what did you study?
+Rishad Saam Mehta: I grew up in Bombay and studied engineering.
+I have a Bachelors...Anuradha GoyalAnuradha Goyal[email protected]AdministratorAnuradha Goyal is the author of 'The Mouse Charmers - Digital Pioneers of India' , a travel blogger and an Innovation consultant.
 AnuReviews - her book reviews blog finds a place in Limca Book of Records for being India's biggest book reviews blog.
 Know More ...Anu Reviews